robotpony/Presto/README.md

 Presto - PHP REST toolkit
 =========================

 Presto is a small library for building simple, RESTful APIs using PHP.
-It's lightweight, decoupled, and focused on making web apps the right way; using simple APIs, encouraging clean URLs, and treating things as things.
+It's lightweight, decoupled, and focused on making web apps the right way; using APIs with clean URLs, which produce simple, clean output in standard formats like JSON, HTML, and XML.

 How is it different?
 --------------------

 Presto has no views, no models, and no controllers[^1].
 Instead it focuses on APIs built from simple classes.
-It encourages applications that are based on APIs, which feed web applications animated with HTML/CSS/JavaScript.
+It encourages applications to be based on APIs, which feed web applications animated with HTML/CSS/JavaScript.

 A Presto API is simply a PHP class that maps to a resource or tree of resources.
 It has:

-* Public members that map to requests (like `get_details`)
+* Public members that map to requests (`GET thing/details.json` would map to `$thing->get_details()`)
 * Request parameters and input payloads that are packaged up and sanitized
 * Each route returns data as DOMs, which are automatically adapted to the requested `ContentType`
 * Errors are automatically converted into returned HTTP statuses